U.S. ex-defense intelligence officer held over alleged spying for China

 “His alleged actions are a betrayal of our nation’s security and the American people and are an affront to his former intelligence community colleagues,” said John Demers, the head of the Justice Department’s National Security Division.

+According to court records, the FBI started investigating his activities in 2014.
+He was unaware of the probe, and participated in nine voluntary meetings with federal agents in Salt Lake City.
+Utah.

+Prosecutors say that during his meetings, he told the FBI that Chinese intelligence had tried to recruit him, offered to cooperate as a source and even provided thumb drives to the FBI that contained classified materials he was not authorized to have.

-He is expected to appear before a magistrate judge in Seattle later on Monday, and is charged in a 15-count complaint.
+Hansen appeared before a magistrate judge in Seattle on Monday, and is charged in a 15-count complaint.

 Reporting by Sarah N. Lynch; Editing by James Dalgleish